Skip to content

 • Index frequently queried columns.

-• Optimize JOIN operations by using appropriate join types and indexed columns.
+• Use appropriate join types with indexed columns.